7 of the deadliest fighter jets still in active service

 First use in combat: N/A

-The Sukhoi Su-35 is a multirole fighter based on its aging predecessor the venerable Su-27.
-It only recently achieved "Full Operational Status" for Russia in 2018 and is considered to be a highly advanced and deadly 4th generation fighter.
+The Sukhoi Su-35 is a multirole fighter based on its aging predecessor, the venerable Su-27.
+It got "Full Operational Status" in Russia in 2018 and is considered a very advanced and dangerous 4th generation fighter.

 7. F-16 Fighting Falcon is one of the most dangerous fighter jets on the market

 The F-16 Fighting Falcon is one of the most popular fighters in the world.
 From Turkey to Brazil, many air forces worldwide have adopted it.

 It was initially developed by General Dynamics during the 1970s and first entered service for the U.S. in the late 1970s.
 The F-16 has since proven its worth in combat and is the main fighter for many countries' air forces.

 It was just a fighter for air superiority when it was first made.
 Since then, more features have been added to make it a competent multirole fighter.

 The F-16 has steadily gotten better over the years.
 Its latest version, the F-16V, has many new features to keep it on par with other fighters worldwide.